A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models

 \subsubsection{Design and evaluation criteria}

 In this study, we evaluated the proposed method for estimating accuracy of parameter estimation, latent dimension recovery, and model selection under different sample sizes and model specifications.
 Data were generated from the joint latent space model under conditions reflecting different sample sizes and numbers of node attributes, with $(n, q)$ pairs set to $(50, 10)$, $(100, 20)$, $(150, 30)$, and $(300, 60)$.
 The true latent dimension was fixed at $k_0=3$.
-For each of the 100 replications per condition, model parameters were drawn as follows: node heterogeneity parameters were drawn from $\alpha_i \sim U[-0.5,0.5]$, resulting in relatively sparse networks (average density around 0.07), which presents a challenging scenario for latent space recovery; intercept parameters were drawn from $\gamma_j \sim \mathcal{N}(0,1)$; latent positions were generated independently from $z_{ih} \sim \mathcal{N}(0,1)$; and a sparse loading matrix $\mathbf{B}_0 \in \mathbb{R}^{q \times k_0}$ of simple structure, where each row contained exactly one non-zero element drawn from $U[0.25, 1.25]$.
+For each of the 100 replications per condition, model parameters were drawn as follows: { node heterogeneity parameters were drawn from $\alpha_i \sim U[-0.5,0.5]$} ; intercept parameters were drawn from $\gamma_j \sim \mathcal{N}(0,1)$; latent positions were generated independently from $z_{ih} \sim \mathcal{N}(0,1)$; and a sparse loading matrix $\mathbf{B}_0 \in \mathbb{R}^{q \times k_0}$ of simple structure, where each row contained exactly one non-zero element drawn from $U[0.25, 1.25]$.
 The network adjacency matrix $\mathbf{A}$ was generated from Eq.~(\ref{eq:network_model}), and the node attribute matrix $\mathbf{Y}$ was generated for two scenarios: continuous (Gaussian) and binary (Bernoulli) variables.